prog4biol/evop2019/EVOP_Python_2019.md

 Note:

-- '%' indicates the command line prompt
+- '%' or '$' indicates the command line prompt
 - '>>>' indicates the interpreter

 First Python Commands: